 - Marilyn Manson wrote in his autobiography of witnessing his father behave like this towards his mother.

-- Randy Savage was this both in and out of the ring towards his then valet/wife Miss Elizabeth.
+- Randy Savage was this both in and out of the ring towards his then valet/wifenote Miss Elizabeth.
 There were several instances of Savage locking her in the dressing room whenever he left the room, along with the infamous rumor of him giving Hulk Hogan a black eye after she left Savage and moved in temporarily with the Hogans.

 - There are many, many murders committed by real life Crazy Jealous Guys.
 A lot of Domestic Abusers also fit this trope.